hashicorp/terraform-provider-azurerm/website/docs/r/web_pubsub_custom_domain.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the Web Pubsub Custom Domain.
+* `name` - (Required) The name of the web pubsub Custom Domain.
 Changing this forces a new resource to be created.

-* `web_pubsub_id` - (Required) The Web Pubsub ID of the Web Pubsub Custom Domain.
+* `web_pubsub_id` - (Required) The web pubsub ID of the Web Pubsub Custom Domain.
 Changing this forces a new resource to be created.

-* `web_pubsub_custom_certificate_id` - (Required) The Web Pubsub custom certificate id of the Web Pubsub Custom Domain service.
+* `web_pubsub_custom_certificate_id` - (Required) The web pubsub custom certificate id of the Web Pubsub Custom Domain.
 Changing this forces a new resource to be created.

-* `domain_name` - (Required) The custom domain name of the Web Pubsub Custom Domain service.
+* `domain_name` - (Required) The custom domain name of the Web Pubsub Custom Domain.
+Changing this forces a new resource to be created.

--> **NOTE:** Please ensure the custom domain name is included in the subject alternative names of the selected custom certificate.
+-> **NOTE:** Please ensure the custom domain name is included in the subject alternative names of the selected Web Pubsub custom certificate.

 ## Attributes Reference